Last updated on October 31st, 2024 at 02:25 pm

 You need as little as 3.5% down to buy

 Unless you know that you have sufficient cash to make a 20% down payment, you will probably be looking at an FHA loan.
-If you live in one of the rural areas where the USDA loans are available, perhaps a zero-down USDA loan may work for you.
+If you live in one of the rural areas where USDA loans are available, perhaps a zero-down USDA loan may work for you.
 As I mentioned, you may be able to squeeze into a house with little cash but these mortgage programs will require that you can afford to make the payment.

 One very good reason to work with a mortgage broker is that the mortgage broker will look at all of your documentation and put the puzzle together for you.
 Your loan officer will fit you into a program that will get you approved.
 Remember, they work on a commission and will not waste your time or theirs.
 You will find out almost immediately after your first discussion if it’s time for you to buy your first home.